CONTACT US FOR BULK OPTIONS Want bulk options? Reach out to us today!

 Phone: (541) 204-2220

 Starting a farm or retail shop this year?
 Purchasing high quality hemp seeds with proven genetics and COA’s?
 Discount Pharms offers the perfect variety of hemp strains for your specific needs.
 From wholesale seeds for large farms, to individual seed packs for stores, partnering with us gives you unparalleled access to the best genetics, at the best prices.
+Buy hemp seeds from the sections below.

 Don’t wait!
 Seeds go fast!
 Contact us for bulk seed inquiries.
 High CBD, low THC – that’s what these seeds are all about!
 Got a large hemp farm?
 We specialize in bulk seed orders for some of the largest professional hemp farms in North America.

 Need seeds with powerful sedative or psychoactive traits?
 Our wholesale program keeps Cannabis farms both small & large, stocked with strong genetics to increase your yield, and bottom-line.
+When it comes to hemp seeds for sale, we’ve got you covered.
+Check out your options below.

 Need high CBD?
 CBG?
 CBD-A?
 We work closely with award-winning seed genetic producers around the world to bring you a level of customization the industry has never seen .
 Contact us today to start crafting your very own unique marijuana strains.